isomerpages/moe-chijsjc/_list-of-ccas/Pixel Playhouse.md

 *   To develop leadership skills and build responsibility, commitment and teamwork.

 #### **Activities**

-*   Photography, videography and PA service support for all school events
+*   Photography, videography and AV support for all school events
-*   Games Development workshop using Scratch 2.0,
-*   App Development workshop using Android Studio.
-*   Collaboration with Family Central in an Intergenerational Learning Programme through a student-led handphone photography workshop with seniors
+*   Workshops by external vendor(s) to hone skills in Photography, Videography, and Photo-Editing
+*   In-house training to develop basic skills in using a DSLR camera effectively
+*   Participation in video creation competition, Appreciating NSmen Video Competition, organised by SAFRA
-*   Participation in national school photography competition, “Our Schools, Our Stories” organized by Ministry of Education
+*   Participation in national schools photography competition, “Our Schools, Our Stories”, organised by the Ministry of Education (MOE)
-*   Participation in national photography competition, “Singapore Garden Photographer of the Year” organized by N-Parks
-*   Participation in “N.E.mation!”, annual digital animation competition organized by Nexus.
+*   Participation in annual digital animation competition, “N.E.mation!”, organised by Singapore Discovery Centre
-*   Learning Journeys to Singapore Botanic Gardens and Punggol Waterway Park for outdoor photography experience

 #### **CCA Information**

 **Schedule**
 <br>Monday &amp; Wednesday: 3:45 pm – 6:15pm<br>

-**Teacher-in-charge**
+**Teachers-in-charge**
 <br>Ms Tiffany Wee<br> Mr Mark Chan Chee Keong<br>Mr Samuel Tan<br>

 #### **Achievements**